Azure/FTALive-Sessions/content/networking/private-endpoints/dns-pe-scenarios.md

 - Azure Private DNS Resolvers
 - Windows Server DNS Server or AD Domain Controller
-- An Azure Firewall with DNS Proxy enabled
 - A third party DNS solution

 When setting this up, the DNS zone should be connected to the virtual networks where the DNS forwarding mechanics are.